nus-cs2103/website-base/admin/appendixB-policies.md

 <div id="policy-outsiderHelp">

-In general, you are ==not allowed to involve outsiders== in your project except your team members and the teaching team.
+In general, you are **not allowed to involve outsiders** in your project except your team members and the teaching team.
 However, It is OK to give your product to others for the purpose of getting voluntary user feedback.
 It is also OK to learn from others as long as they don't do your project work themselves.

 </div>